 [Signed by the Presidents and Vice-Presidents of Young Conservatives, Longhorn Libertarians, and College Republicans at Texas.]

-During debate, Andrew Houston, architecture and urban studies senior and chair of the rules and regulation committee, moved to amend the resolution and change the title to "In Recognition of Undocumented Students and Undocumented Longhorns Week."
-The amendment failed to pass by a vote of 11-20.
+During debate, Andrew Houston, student chair of the rules and regulation committee, made a motion to amend the resolution and change the title to "In Recognition of Undocumented Students and Undocumented Longhorns Week."
+His amendment failed 11-20.

-"I believe that there are other ways to support undocumented students, both within the resolution itself and by actions taken by student government," Houston said.
+"I believe that there are other ways to support undocumented students, both within the resolution itself and by actions taken by student government," said Houston.

 "I support this cause," Jordan said.
 "What I don't support is this resolution - this alarmingly partisan resolution."

-Danny Zeng, government and finance senior and president of College Republicans, said he thinks the resolution should be put up for a referendum.
+Danny Zeng, president of College Republicans, believes the resolution to be "political."

 "Take [this] into consideration: This is a political opinion, and I challenge the proponents of the resolution to tell me straight to my face that this has nothing to do with being political," Zeng said.

-During the debate, Ugeo Williams, SG vice president, said one of his close friends is undocumented.
+Ugeo Williams, SG vice president, said one of his close friends is undocumented during the debate.

 "I honestly just believe that [undocumented students are] asking for support.
 Remember, we don't make laws," Williams said.
 "They're just asking for support."